sveawebpay/php-integration/README.md

 ### 6.5 WebPay::paymentPlanPricePerMonth() <a name="i6-5"></a>
 This is a helper function provided to calculate the monthly price for the different payment plan options for a given sum.
-This information may be used when displaying i.e. payment options to the customer by checkout, or to display the lowest amount due per month to display on a product level.
+This information may be used when displaying i.e. payment options to the customer by , or to display the lowest amount due per month to display on a product level.

 The returned instance of PaymentPlanPricePerMonth contains an array "values", where each element in turn contains an array of campaign code, description and price per month.